ibarros19/tProfile/README.md

 To run the application, please run the command line: "npm install" or "npm i" followed by the command "npm start"

-To test to check if the code is running smoothly, please use the command line: npm test
+To test to check if the code is running smoothly, please use the command line: "npm test"

 <a name='scrs'></a>
 ## Screenshots<br>